-I acknowledge that I have Assessor position and I cert • cription and requirements for the orm these functions.
+I acknowledge that I have red Assessor position and I certify t • scription and requirements for the form these functions.
 Applicant Signature Date Witness

-\Management has the right to add or change these duties of the position at any time.
+^{}Management has the right to add or change these duties of the position at any time.